Looking at Old Travel Pics Could Help Boost Happiness While Grounded by the Pandemic

 But what about when, under lockdown, curfew or stay-at-home orders, even that’s too far?

 As Chen explained, previous research has shown that, like the trip itself, looking at vacation pictures or video can make people happier.
 So, too, can the anticipation of a trip.

 “Studies show that — expectation is key here — people will have more happy feelings before the vacation, maybe two or three weeks before.
 Because they know it’s coming,” said Chen.

 Can planning a trip make us happier, too?

 It hasn’t been studied, but Chen said it’s a logical assumption.
 What he did know for sure is that looking leads to buying.
 “If people actually pay more attention to travel-related information or if they talk about that more frequently, that will make them travel more.
 That’s what I found.”

 For the study, Chen surveyed 500 adults aged 18 to 54 in his home country of Taiwan from November to December 2013.
 He found that people who took six trips or more — 32 per cent of respondents — also reported paying more attention to tourism information and discussing vacation plans more often.
 And the return on the time invested is pretty good.

 As noted in the study paper, Chen’s previous research into vacation benefit showed that people usually feel happier, healthier and more relaxed after travel for pleasure.

-“Because this will go away,” Chen says of the pandemic, “I really think planning for our next travel can be helpful.
+“Because this will go away,” Chen said of the pandemic.
+“I really think planning for our next travel can be helpful.
 Even though you may not be able to book — I really like this idea of planning.
 That’d be my advice for anyone.”